cnpryer/huak/README.md

 Usage: huak [OPTIONS] <COMMAND>

 Commands:
-  add      Add dependencies to the project build    Build tarball and wheel for the project config   Interact with the configuration of huak clean    Remove tarball and wheel from the built project fix      Auto-fix fixable lint conflicts fmt      Format the project's Python code init     Initialize the existing project install  Install the dependencies of an existing project lint     Lint the project's Python code new      Create a new project at <path>
+  activate  Activate the virtual envionrment add       Add dependencies to the project build     Build tarball and wheel for the project config    Interact with the configuration of huak clean     Remove tarball and wheel from the built project fix       Auto-fix fixable lint conflicts fmt       Format the project's Python code init      Initialize the existing project install   Install the dependencies of an existing project lint      Lint the project's Python code new       Create a new project at <path>
   publish   Builds and uploads current project to a registry remove    Remove dependencies from the project run       Run a command within the project's environment context test      Test the project's Python code update    Update the project's dependencies version   Display the version of the project help      Print this message or the help of the given subcommand(s)

 Options:
   -q, --quiet